-By Diane Heart MACN (Undergraduate)
+By Diane Heart MACN(Student)

 The beginning of this article starts with what appears to be an introduction to a travel blog, however, it is merely an introduction to the significance travelling has had on my choice to study and become a registered nurse.
 The following article will look at the importance of travelling and how exposure to living in different communities has helped me create my own values and beliefs.

 My travels began in England in October 2010 when I embarked on an adventure, riding passenger on a motorcycle through Europe to the tip of Africa.
 The trip took eight months to complete and, on arrival in Cape Town, we could see no reason to head home.
 We had sold everything to complete the journey, said our goodbyes to friends and family and became comfortable with simply living minimally.
 Travelling became a way of life, and we decided to continue our adventures and ship to Australia.
 On arrival in Oz, I brought my bike (a Honda Transalp 650) and to keep a long story short we continued to travel together for a further five years throughout Australia and South, Central and North America.